Manhattan Park – Season Wrap Up!

 Brad Rivard had hopes of dethroning Alex Yingling who has been on the top of the points series all season.
 Hayden Fox was looking protect his position in third and bring home a six-pack for Grandpa.
 Rivard put up a “W” at the fast and furious Lakeside course, but could he do it on a course as technically demanding as Manhattan Park was this year?
 It turns out that he could, and did in fact lead from the get-go.
 Brad rode his Super-X to a second win in as many weeks and relegated Alex to second in points.
 Darryl Parent rode to a commanding second on the day, which was enough to knock young Hayden Fox out of the top three and dash Grandpa’s hope for free beer.
 Jeff Darter once again had his work cut out for him as Matt Sayre and Ed Altwies turned out to be this week’s spoilers.
 Leonard Van Drunen kept him within spittin’ distance, but wasn’t able to convert and managed second in the points.
 Marty Mrozinski fell to third in the points but I doubt that he minded much after taking home a beautiful custom Aileron wheel set from our friends at Velocity USA!

 Congrats to all of our racers!
 Whether you’re stepping up to the podium or just trying to pick off the person in front of you, at the end of the day, every single racer is the heart and soul of Kisscross.
 I really love seeing the intensity, the fun, the improvements, the smiles, the tears and everything else that makes Kisscross the most amazing, insane, type 2 fun you can have on a Sunday afternoon!
-I’d also like to thank and congratulate all our raffle prize winners, and the sponsors who made that possible, including: Shimano-MTB, Velocity USA, Founders Brewing Co., SLOWS BAR BQ Grand Rapids, Merrell, Smith Optics, DAKINE, Kenda Tires USA, Geeze Bars, Moxie Wild, Big Bob’s Pizza, Michigan Coast Riders, Cannondale and last but certainly not least, our title sponsor, Greenware USA!
+I’d also like to thank and congratulate all our raffle prize winners, and the sponsors who made that possible, including: Shimano-MTB, Pearl Izumi, Velocity USA, Founders Brewing Co., SLOWS BAR BQ Grand Rapids, Merrell, Smith Optics, DAKINE, Kenda Tires USA, Geeze Bars, Moxie Wild, Big Bob’s Pizza, Michigan Coast Riders, Cannondale and last but certainly not least, our title sponsor, Greenware USA!

 If you appreciate the races and the swag offered at them, PLEASE pass along a big “THANK YOU” to our sponsors every chance you get.
 They make it all possible!